nde95/nde95/README.md

 - 👋 Hi, I’m @nde95
 - 👀 I’m interested in Software and Web Development
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning Python, C# and Javascript
-- 🤔 I'm planning on learning C# and Rust in the future
+- 🤔 I'm planning on learning Rust in the future

 # Live Projects